Mayor of Greater Manchester: Transport

-Manchester Airport is owned by the ten councils of Greater Manchester and produced a £72 million dividend for local councils in 2013.
+Manchester Airport is the largest publicly operated airport in the UK, owned in part by the ten councils of Greater Manchester.

-The mayor possesses significant powers over transport in Greater Manchester which is arguably the largest transport-connected area outside London following recent developments.
+The mayor possesses powers over transport in Greater Manchester.

 The successful delivery of large infrastructure such as the second runway at the publicly owned Manchester Airport in 1998, the amalgamation of the M60 orbital motorway in 2000 and a rapidly expanding and self-sustainable Metrolink tram system - from 20 stations in 2009 to 92 stations in 2014 - emboldened local authorities and instilled confidence at Whitehall.
 Responsibilities include overseeing road management (transferred to TfGM in 2009) which include road safety, bus lanes and congestion as well as influence over bus services, the Metrolink tram system and cycling schemes.
-The regional rail network within Greater Manchester, run mostly by Northern Rail and in parts by TransPennine Express, is franchised by the UK government with no direct control by the mayor (though some potential for input exists via Transport for the North).
+The regional rail network within Greater Manchester, run mostly by Northern Trains and in parts by TransPennine Express, is franchised by the UK government with no direct control by the mayor (though some potential for input exists via Transport for the North).

 The mayor is responsible for the creation of the Local Transport Plan for the region outlining policy and spending decision subject to a 2/3rd majority ratification.
 The mayor is also responsible for allocating £300m of infrastructure funding over 30 years from the government as well as a yet to be finalised transport funding settlement to follow the existing 2014-2019 settlement.
 The mayor also has powers to reform the local bus market following the passage of the Bus Services Act 2017.

 In October 2018, the mayor of Greater Manchester, Andy Burnham, stated his powers to influence transport improvements in the region were insufficient.
 He described the performance of Northern since the May 2018 timetable as "shocking", the struggle to introduce an holistic bus franchising system as a continuing "challenge" and congestion on the roads as an impediment to the region's future growth - without government action this would result in lost opportunities for Greater Manchester.

+The creation of the Bee Network launched in September 2023 is a integrated transport system linking bus, tram, bicycle and train travel which has been a emerging tenet of transport policy in the region and has been endorsed under Burnham's tenure.